leahelha/IN4110/assignment5/README.md

 Clone the assignment5 folder on your PC
 Install all required packages with 'pip install -e .'

-The required packagese are listed in requires.txt
+The required packagese are listed in requirements.txt

 ## Features of project